• Skip to primary navigation

 Why You'll Love This Serrano Salsa Recipe

-• Spicy: Made with fiery serrano peppers, this salsa is extra spicy and extra tasty.
+• Spicy: Featuring fiery serrano peppers, this salsa is extra spicy and extra tasty.

-• Easy to Make: This salsa comes together after just some quick boiling and blending.
+• Easy to Make: This quick and easy salsa comes together in minutes with just a few simple steps.

-• Versatile: This spicy salsa is great served along breakfast, lunch or dinner.
-Check out the "How to Serve" section for ideas on what to pair it with.
+• Versatile: This spicy salsa is great served with breakfast, lunch or dinner.
+Check out the "How to Serve" section for ideas on how to pair it.

-Onion, cilantro, tomato, garlic and serrano peppers in a bowl for serrano salsa
+Onion, cilantro, tomato, garlic and serranos in a bowl

 • Serrano Peppers: These peppers are small but spicy.
-Learn more about them in the following section.
+Their intensity is balanced by the sweetness of the other ingredients in this salsa.
+Learn more about serranos in the following section.

-• Onion: Fresh, diced onion is mixed in at the end providing crunch and the great sharp taste of raw onion.
+• Onion: Fresh, diced onion is mixed in at the end providing a crisp texture and a sharp taste that complements the other ingredients.

-• Cilantro: Fresh cilantro is also added at the end and works great with the onion.
+• Cilantro: Chopped cilantro is also mixed in at the end and provides a bright flavor that pairs well with the onion and adds a touch of freshness.

-• Cumin (optional): Just a tiny pinch of cumin adds a little smokiness without actually being detected.
+• Cumin (optional): A tiny pinch of cumin adds a subtle smokiness that complements the other flavors without being overpowering.

 See recipe card for quantities.